myng15/arxiv-llm-rag-research-assistant/README.md

 - **Query Agent:** Handles general text-based RAG queries using retrieved arXiv abstracts.
 Supports both pre-trained and (custom) fine-tuned LLMs for generation.

 - **Code Agent:** Responds to programming-related queries with code and explanations generated with models like CodeGemma.

 - **Router Agent:** Uses an LLM (e.g., Gemma) via LlamaIndex to classify incoming queries and route them to the appropriate agent based on task type (e.g., searching answers among arXiv papers and relationships between them vs. answering coding questions).

 ## Multimodal RAG

-**Multimodal Agent:** Handles detailed queries about a specific arXiv paper by analyzing both the text and figures/tables in its PDF (loaded via arXiv ID/URL).
+**Multimodal Agent:** Handles detailed queries about a specific arXiv paper by analyzing both the text and figures/tables in its PDF (loaded via arXiv URL).

 - Structured PDF parsing using [Unstructured](https://unstructured.io/)